Guided Motor Imagery in Occupational Therapy for Patients with a Stroke

 ⬇️ Learn Practical Examples of How to Use Explicit Motor Imagery With Your OT Patients!

-In the OT Flourish membership, we go over step-by-step how to integrate this strategy into your occupational therapy practice to get even better results with your patients that have had a stroke – check out the membership here
+In the OT Accelerator Masterclass, we go over step-by-step how to integrate this strategy into your occupational therapy practice to get even better results with your patients that have had a stroke – check out the OT Accelerator here.

 Resources: